 In October 2020, Google first announced Google Analytics 4 or GA4 and since then, Google has been urging its web and app customers to migrate to the new GA4 service.
 On 1st July 2023 Google will cease to process your website traffic using UA so the urgency to migrate is now building.

-The first notable change in GA4 is that IP addresses are no longer collected or stored to further protect users' data.
+GA4 has implemented the first notable change by ceasing the collection or storage of IP addresses to enhance the protection of users’ data.
 This however does not mean that you cannot, as an example, exclude internal IP addresses from your traffic flow.

 Google has also enabled easier data deletion, allowing users to delete data if requested by any users.